johnzxcvbnm/Adi/unit_3/w07d04/homework/README.md

 4. Give two pros of a SPA
 5. Give two cons of a SPA
 6. Give two pros of a MPA
-7. GIve two cons of a MPA
+7. Give two cons of a MPA

 [The Secret Startup That Saved the Worst Website in America](https://www.theatlantic.com/technology/archive/2015/07/the-secret-startup-saved-healthcare-gov-the-worst-website-in-america/397784/)